RobinRS/F.R.I.D.A.Y/Setup.md

 2.2	Click on the intent box and type in greeting for creating a new intent and click on create intent.
 2.3	Click on Train and Validate.
 2.4	Do this again with a few other types of saying Hello.
-3. Now look at FRIDAY\command_executing\scripts.
-You will see, the first if statement:
+3. Look at scripts/greeting.py:
 ###
-      if (intent == "greeting"):
-              from .scripts import greeting
+      from .Function_Module import Function_Module
+      import random

+      class greeting(Function_Module):
+            name = "greeting"
+            help_description = "Just saying hello."

+            greetings = ["Hello Sir!", "I am ready, Sir", "Good Day, Sir!", "Welcome, Sir!"]

+            def respond(self, entities):
+                  response = random.choice(self.greetings)

-              return greeting.cmd(entities)
+            return response

+A function_module script must have these components:
+###
+      from .Function_Module import Function_Module
+The class called as the name of the function, (command, intent):
+###
+      class greeting(Function_Module):
+Very important:
+#### name: EXACTLY the same name as the name of the intent from wit.ai
+help_description: what it does
+###
+      name = "greeting"
+      help_description = "Just saying hello."

+And a respond method which returns the output:
+###
+      def respond(self, entities):

-This means, that when wit.ai recognizes greeting as the intent, Friday will get the returned answer from the script greeting: FRIDAY\command_executing\scripts\greeting.py, especially the method cmd(entities) returns the answer.
+This means, that when wit.ai recognizes greeting as the intent, Friday will get the returned answer from the script greeting: FRIDAY\command_executing\scripts\greeting.py, especially the method respond(entities) returns the answer.
 For more info please read the documentation.
 4. Now run again friday_shell.py and type in “Hello Friday!”.
 You should now get an answer like “Hello Sir!”
 5. You can add more greetings by adding sentences in the list greetings at the greeting.py script:
   ###